YaleComputerSociety/website/_includes/playbook/Process_Tools.md

-Our society relies on a handful of tools in order to work effectively.
+We rely on a few tools in order to work effectively.

 ### Planning and Executing

-Our [Trello board](https://trello.com/b/npYqD3Ha/ycs-spring-17) is the source of truth for our organization.
+Our `Trello board` is the source of truth for our organization.
 We use cards inside our board to distribute work and keep track of everyone's tasks and deadlines.
+We can also use comments in to keep track of meeting minutes.

-> Every member should have a Trello account associated to our board and check it regularly.
+> `SHOULD` &nbsp; Every member should have access to our board and check it regularly.

 ### Communication